 What is the difference between 0 dB and 0 dBFS?

-Values in dBFS are used to describe signal levels in comparison with the highest level your system can handle.
+Values in dBFS are used to describe signal levels in comparison with the highest level a WAV file can handle.